MBezuidenhoutGH/CMPG-323-Project-2-34494847/README.md

 	The Categories controller has two additional methods as requested, a method where the user GETs all devices based on a category ID being parsed in and a method where the user GETs the number of zones that are associated to a specific category based on the category ID being parsed in.
 For the Zones controller, one additional method has also been added as requested, the method
 	GETs all devices within a specific zone based on the zone ID being parsed in.
-Then finally, the last requirement, each controller contains a method that checks if an item exists before trying to edit or delete the item
+Then finally, the last requirement, each controller contains a method that checks if an item exists before trying to edit or delete the item <br />
 	Categories Controller: <br />
 	<br /><img src="img/categoriesendpoints.png" alt="API-34494847 categories image"/><br />
 	Devices Controller: <br />